Atul-Acharya-17/Dino-Runner-AI/README.md

 # Dino-Runner-AI

-AI that plays Dnio Runner using NEAT and pygame
+AI that plays Dino Runner using NEAT and pygame